isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 But if numbers are not the focus of mathematics, then what *is*?
 In the opinion of this author, it's the process of clear, logical deduction around precise ideas.
 Numbers are one such precise idea, but they are by no means the only.
-Some common other examples are the booleans, graphs, and geometry.
-Some less examples less often considered math are digital circuits, and computer programs.
+Some other common examples are the booleans, graphs, and geometry.
+Some examples less often considered math are digital circuits and computer programs.
 Anything you can define precisely and manipulate symbolically can fall under the purview of mathematics when done right.